Skip to main content

 Major Trails And Attractions

 Carlos Botelho offers several trail circuits through undisturbed Atlantic Forest, making it an outstanding destination for birdwatching and wildlife observation.
 The Trilha do Corisco (Lightning Trail) is a moderately challenging circuit through tall lowland forest with excellent opportunities to encounter muriquis, brown howler monkeys, and forest birds.
 The Trilha das Bromélias (Bromeliad Trail) passes through forest sections with exceptional epiphyte diversity.
 The park's streams offer refreshing natural swimming pools during the warm season.
-The primary draw for serious wildlife enthusiasts is the chance to observe muriquis—which are habituated to researchers and guides in some areas—feeding and moving through the high forest canopy.
+The primary draw for serious wildlife enthusiasts is the chance to observe muriquis — which are habituated to researchers and guides in some areas — feeding and moving through the high forest canopy.

 Visitor Facilities And Travel

 The park's main entrance is located near São Miguel Arcanjo, accessible via the SP-139 highway connecting Capão Bonito to the Anchieta highway (SP-150).
 The park operates a visitor center with interpretation materials, restroom facilities, and picnic areas near the main entrance.
 Camping is available in designated areas within the park.
-The city of Registro, approximately 60 kilometers to the south, serves as a regional hub for the Vale do Ribeira with accommodation options.
-São Paulo city is approximately 200 kilometers northeast via the Anchieta highway.
+The city of Registro, approximately 60 kilometres to the south, serves as a regional hub for the Vale do Ribeira with accommodation options.
+São Paulo city is approximately 200 kilometres northeast via the Anchieta highway.
 Guided trail access is required during peak periods, and prior registration with the Fundação Florestal (managing agency) is recommended.

 Conservation And Sustainability